redewiedergabe/corpus/resources/docs/column_based_text_format.md

 The corpus consists of UTF-8 coded files with the file ending "tsv" (tab-separated values).
 Each file contains a sample in a column-based format.
 The columns are separated by tab stops and each line corresponds to one token of the sample.
 Tokenization was performed with [CAB](https://kaskade.dwds.de/demo/cab/file) available via [Deutsches Textarchiv](http://www.deutschestextarchiv.de) for all corpora except the [primary annotations corpus](primary-annotations_main-corpus.md).

-In addition to the annotations added by project Redewiedergabe, the files also contain morphosyntactic annotations produced by automatic tools that were not developed by project Redewiedergabe.
+In addition to the annotations added by project REDEWIEDERGABE, the files also contain morphosyntactic annotations produced by automatic tools that were not developed by project REDEWIEDERGABE.

 For a more detailed explanation of the annotation structure see [Annotation structure](annotation_structure.md).